cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 * Video [How Great Leaders Inspire Action](https://www.ted.com/talks/simon_sinek_how_great_leaders_inspire_action) with Simon Sinek

 ## [My Objectives For The Next 12 weeks](#my-objectives-for-the-next-12-weeks)
 What do you want to accomplish in the next 12 weeks?
 Pick an objective that you really care about and you can make progress towards in the sprint.
 The objective might be an open and explorative one like "I want to learn something about digital leadership".
-It might help you to use the SMART or FAST criteria to formulate your objective.
+It might help you to use the SMART or FAST criteria to formulate your objective (see below).
 You can also use Google's OKR method to get measurable key results (see ProTip).

 ![My Objectives For The Next 12 weeks](images/lernOS-Kata-My-Objectives-For-The-Next-12-Weeks.png)